jorge-cardoso/jorge-cardoso.github.io/research/iforesight.md

 ### Evaluation

-We evaluate the techniques and algorithms we built using a 3 level approach:
+We evaluate the techniques and algorithms we built using a 3-level approach:
 + *Synthetics data*.
-We built a system simulating a microservice application which is able to generate data under very specific conditions.
-These scenarios are usually difficult to obtain in by using testbeds and production systems.
-This controlled data enables a fine grained understanding of how new algorithms behave.
+We built models simulating microservice applications which are able to generate data under very specific conditions.
+The scenarios simulated are usually difficult to obtain when using testbeds and production systems.
+The controlled data enables a fine-grained understanding of how new algorithms behave and are an effective way for improvement and redesign.
 + *Testbed data*.
-Once an algorithm passes the evaluation of synthetic data, we evaluate it using testbed data.
+Once an algorithm passes the evaluation using synthetic data, we make a second evaluation using testbed data.
 We run an OpenSack cloud platform under normal utilization.
-Fault have injects into the system and we expect algorithms to detect anomalies, find their root cause, predict anomalies, and remediate failures.
+Faults are injected into the platform and we expect algorithms to detect anomalies, find their root cause, predict errors, and remediate failures.
-+ *Production system*.
-In the last evaluation level, we deploy algorithm in planet-scale production systems.
-This is the final evaluation in an environment with noise and which generally makes algorithm generate many false positives.
-The accuracy, performance and the resources needed by the algorithms is also evaluated.
++ *Production data*.
+In the last step of the evaluation, we deploy algorithms in planet-scale production systems.
+This is the final evaluation in an environment with noise and which generally makes algorithms generate many false positives.
+Accuracy, performance and resources consumption is registered.

 ## Tech Stack